shekhargulati/52-technologies-in-2016/36-webpack/README.md

 ## module bundlers to the rescue

 Web browsers don't understand these well defined modules.
-You either have to add all your JavaScript code in a single file and then import it or you have to import all the JavaScript files manually in your page using the `script` tag.
-To overcome this problem, we use module bundlers. module bundlers can combine different modules and their dependencies into a single file in the correct order.
+You either have to add all your JavaScript code in a single file and then import it, or you have to import all the JavaScript files manually in your page using the `script` tag.
+We use module bundlers to overcome this problem.
+Module bundlers combine different modules and their dependencies into a single file in the correct order.
 They can parse code written using different module systems into the format browser understand.
 The two popular module bundler are:

-1. **browserify**: it packages npm modules so that you can use them in your browser.
+1. **browserify**: it packages npm modules, so that you can use them in your browser.
 When you are working with browserify, you will end up using Grunt or Gulp to perform tasks like linting, running tests, etc. This means you will have to spend time managing multiple tools and their integration.

-2. **webpack**: It is an opinionated build system that not only offers module bundling but can perform all the tasks that Gulp/Grunt can do.
-Also, webpack is not limited to bundling JavaScript files it can work with other static assets like CSS, images, html partials, etc. webpack also supports a very useful feature called `code splitting`.
+2. **webpack**: it is an opinionated build system that not only offers module bundling, but can perform all the tasks that Gulp/Grunt can do.
+Also, webpack is not limited to bundling JavaScript files; it can work with other static assets like CSS, images, html partials, etc. Webpack also supports a very useful feature called `code splitting`.
 In bigger application, you can split your application into meaningful chunks which are loaded on-demand.

 ## What is webpack?